Gilmore Field: Movies

-Although L.A.'s Wrigley Field seemed to get the lion's share of Hollywood screen time, Gilmore Field also had its moments on celluloid.
+Although L.A.'s Wrigley Field seemed to get the majority of Hollywood screen time, Gilmore Field also had its moments on celluloid.
 It was featured in a 1949 movie called The Stratton Story, starring James Stewart and June Allyson, the true story of a promising pitcher (Monty Stratton) whose career was curtailed due to a hunting accident that left him with an artificial leg.
 Stratton's major league baseball career was over, but he made a comeback at the minor league level.
 The scenes at the end of the movie were set elsewhere but were filmed at Gilmore Field.
-The layout of the outfield, and especially the exceptionally high left and right field corners, help to identify it.
+The layout of the outfield, including the exceptionally high left and right field corners, help to identify it.
+Also, some billboards on the outfield wall advertised Los Angeles-based businesses, such as Gilfillan Radio.

 In The Atomic City (1952), Gilmore Field plays the site of a "Communist spy drop" during a game, with the still-new televising of the game providing the FBI agents with close-ups.

 Gilmore Field was also seen in the movie 711 Ocean Drive (1950).
 Half of the neon art deco "Hollywood Stars" sign, above the stadium entrance, is clearly visible.

-Demolished
+Demolition

 The ballpark site was abandoned after 1957.
 Gilmore Field was razed in 1958, beginning soon after an announcement in the Los Angeles Times of January 17.
 Much of the site is now occupied by a parking lot at CBS Television City, near the Farmers Market.
 In September 1997, the Pacific Coast League Historical Society, CBS, and the A.F.
 Gilmore Company dedicated a bronze plaque in commemoration of Gilmore Field on a wall outside CBS Studio 46.
 "The Ferris Wheel", one of the episodes of Rescue 8, a syndicated United States television series broadcast in September 1958, was filmed at the demolition of Gilmore Field and includes many views of the stadium as it was being razed.